Chuck Close, celebrated creator of pixelated portraits, dies at 81

 She “made big, complicated things out of small pieces,” he recalled, noting that she could leave her work, then return hours or days later to exactly where she had left off.
 Mr. Close worked in a similar fashion, completing one pixel at a time, sometimes over a period of months.

 His paintings of faces were too detailed and tightly cropped to be flattering.
 “I do believe that the face is a road map of the person’s life,” Mr. Close said in the documentary.
-He also observedthat his fascination with faces may have arisen from his experience with prosopagnosia, or face blindness, and his desire to commit to memory the faces of family members and friends, as he described in a 2015 interview with Robert Krulwich at the World Science Festival.
+He also observed that his fascination with faces may have arisen from his experience with prosopagnosia, or face blindness, and his desire to commit to memory the faces of family members and friends, as he described in a 2015 interview with Robert Krulwich at the World Science Festival.

 “Face blindness has plagued me since I was a child,” Close said in an interview with Brain & Life magazine in 2011.
 “I wouldn’t know my classmates.
 At the end of the school year, I would still have trouble recognizing them.”